 Application templates can be selected from the splash screen orsubmenu.
 When there are no templates found the menu will not be displayed on the splash screen.

-New application templates can be installed from the App Menu.
+New application templates can be installed from the Blender Menu.
 If you would like to keep the current application template active on restarting Blender, save your preferences.

 In some cases it’s not enough to write a single script or add-on, and expect someone to replace their preferences and startup file, install scripts and change their keymap.